Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: A lower bound on the number of in a la McCord

 For notational convenience, we hereafter drop the superscript from $\xi_j^{(n)}$.
 By the very definition of the coefficients $c_j$, we see that

 where as above $\xi_{-1}=\xi_{n-1}:=0$.
 Therefore, using Lemma~\ref{lb3} we can rewrite~\eqref{lb1} as

-This gives a lower bound on the number of critical points of $\widehat U$ on $\overline{\mathcal S}$ assuming non-degeneracy.
-However, such a set of critical points contains also the $\cc$ in the $\widehat{yOz}$-plane, which are in virtue of McCord's result (taking into account also collinear $\cc$) at least
+This gives the desired lower bound on the number of critical points of $\widehat U$ on $\overline{\mathcal S}$ assuming non-degeneracy, thus completing the proof of Theorem~\ref{thm:main3}.
+As already observed in Remark~\ref{rmk:comparison}, such a set of critical points contains also $\cc$ in the $\widehat{yOz}$-plane, which are in virtue of \cite{McCord96} (taking into account also $\ccc$) at least